kandashi/Dynamic-Effects-SRD/README.md

 # Dynamic-Effects-SRD
 A compendium pack for SRD items, spells, feats etc configured for use with Dynamic Active Effects, MQoL, Furnace and About Time
 --

+###Anything with an X next to the name is currently broken

 ### DAE is 100% required.

 ### MQoL and Furnace are needed for auto effect application